amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/README.md

 ### Get the GitHub App ID

-1. Go to your GitHub App Settings
+1. Go to GitHub App Settings

    - Open [GitHub Developer Settings](https://github.com/settings/apps)
    - Select "GitHub Apps"
-   - Click on your application
+   - Click on your GitHub application

 1. Find your App ID
    - Located at the top of the settings page